Skip to content

 Update control plane configuration

-Mount the custom DERP map in your docker-compose.yml:
+Mount the custom DERP map in your compose.yml:

 services: